lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

   print(library.exported_functions)

-When analyzing a binary, imported function name are very helpful for the reverse engineering.
-One solution is to link statically the binary and the library another solution is to blow mind the reverser by swapping this symbols.
+When analyzing a binary, imported function names are very helpful for the reverse engineering.
+One solution is to link statically the binary and the library.
+Another solution is to blow mind the reverser's mind by swapping these symbols.

 Take a look at the following code: